Matas-ops/dementia-2/README.md

 # Discord bot

-Python version used: 3.10
+Python version used: 3.13

+Packages are listed in requirements.txt

-BOT_TOKEN should be stored in .env file at root folder
+BOT_TOKEN, GIF_CHANNEL_ID should be stored in .env file at root folder

-Currently has tictactoe game with broken AI and ugliest code ever
+GIF_CHANNEL_ID is where the bot can grab all available gifs and display one of them randomly